gyanu765git/CeleryDjango/README.md

 ###################### Celery Setup ########################

-1. Install redis server and celery and start celery worker process and see logs.
+1. Install redis server and celery and start celery worker process.

     # Installing redis server(you can also use rabbitMQ,I am using redis server):